allez-chauffe/marcel/node-packages/marcel-plugin/README.md

 5. Create a file `index.html`

 The `frontend` directory will be served by marcel as a standard web site.
-Due to this, you can put all the html, js and other static file that you need in this directory.
+Hence the html, js and other static file must be put in this directory.

-The plugin will be an iframe displaying `index.html`.
+The plugin will be displayed in an iframe with `index.html` as `src`.

-You can find a plugin example [here](./example/simple) For an example of a simple plugin, you can look at [marcel-plugin-text](https://github.com/EmrysMyrddin/marcel-plugin-text).
+A plugin example is available [here](./example/simple) [marcel-plugin-text](https://github.com/EmrysMyrddin/marcel-plugin-text) is an example of a very simple plugin.

 ## Structure of the frontend

-The first thing you will need is `marcel-plugin` which is a small script that will help you handle the interaction with marcel.
-Include it in your HTML:
+The following script must be added in `index.html` in order to the interact with marcel.

 ```html
 <script src="./nodes_modules/marcel-plugin/dist/index.js"></script>
 ```

-Then, you should create a new class that inherit `Marcel.Plugin`:
+Then, in a another script, a class that inherits `Marcel.Plugin` must be created:

 ```javascript
 class MyPlugin extends Marcel.Plugin {